RichardScottOZ/AWS-EC2-Deep-Learning-AMI-GDAL-Install-Problems/README.md

 https://conda.github.io/conda-pack/

 then can just have this on a volume you can attach via spot fleet and activate as necessary
+- have to run on same OS - e.g. Ubuntu 16.04
+- make an image and keep one if one works so you always have one even if deprecated elsewhere
 - source exploracorn_env/bin/activate